ucldc/ingest_deploy/README.md

 - [Ansible](http://www.ansible.com/home) (Version X.X)
 - if using VirtualBox, install the vagrant-vbguest

-Primary <a href="https://docs.google.com/drawings/d/18Whi3nZGNgKQ2qh-XnJlV3McItyp-skuGSqH5b_L-X8/edit">harvesting infrastructure</a> components that you'll be using.
-Ask Mark Redar for access to these components.
-Note that you will need to log onto the ingest front machine and then into the majorTom machine to run commands:
+<b>Primary <a href="https://docs.google.com/drawings/d/18Whi3nZGNgKQ2qh-XnJlV3McItyp-skuGSqH5b_L-X8/edit">harvesting infrastructure</a> components</b>

+<i>Ask Mark Redar for access to these components.
+Note that you will need to log onto the ingest front machine and then into the majorTom machine to run commands</i>

 - <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a>
 - ingest front machine